Practical Software Testing Guide for Dev Teams

 Continuous testing is a cornerstone of DevOps, involving automated tests throughout the software delivery pipeline.
 This ensures that code changes are validated quickly and efficiently, maintaining the rapid pace of development that DevOps demands.
 In a DevOps environment, continuous testing provides rapid feedback, enabling faster releases without compromising quality.
 This constant feedback loop allows developers to address issues immediately, streamlining the development process and ensuring a high-quality product.
 Continuous testing is essential for any team looking to embrace the agility and speed of DevOps.

-Measure and Improve Your Testing
+Measuring and Improving Your Software Testing

 Knowing how to test is only half the battle.
 The other half?
 Understanding how to measure your testing effectiveness and continuously improve.
 This is where key performance indicators (KPIs) and thoughtful analysis come into play.

-Key Performance Indicators (KPIs) for Testing
+Key Performance Indicators (KPIs) for Software Testing

 KPIs provide a quantifiable way to track your testing progress and identify areas for improvement.
 Think of them as the vital signs of your software's health.
 Some common KPIs to consider include: